mattermost/mattermost-helm/charts/mattermost-enterprise-edition/README.md

 At minimum there are two settings you must update:

 * `global.siteURL` - set this to the URL your users will use to access Mattermost, e.g. `https://mattermost.example.com`
-* `global.mattermostLicense` - set this to the contents of your license file
+* `global.mattermostLicense` - set this to the contents of your license file or provide an existing secret. `global.existingLicenseSecret.name` `global.existingLicenseSecret.key`

 Without these two settings, Mattermost will not run correctly.